 They were correct.
 From the opening of the Sanctuary on Palm Sunday 1970, the church grew dramatically.
 The church’s early development rested on “Six Pillars of Ministry” – strong preaching and teaching, first-rate worship music, effective children and youth ministries, state-of-the-art communications, competent caregiving, and outreaching mission to a needy world.

-As we celebrate our 50th Anniversary Year, we invite you to come help shape the next exciting era of Christ Church.
+In 2015, the church celebrated its 50th Anniversary Year, and in 2017 began its most extensive campus and mission outreach expansion to date.
+We invite YOU to come help shape the next exciting era of Christ Church.